Critical Thinking Skills in the Food Industry: How to Build Them and Impress Employers

 A few ways to build that habit:

-Journal.
-Reflecting on your day helps you recognise patterns, understand your decisions, and plan ahead.
+- Journal.
+Reflecting on your day helps you recognize patterns, understand your decisions, and plan ahead.
 Even a few bullet points is enough.
 Years down the line you will thank yourself (trust me).

 The goal isn’t to slow everything down (it’s to create a small gap between stimulus and response).
 That gap is where good thinking happens!